hazelcast/hazelcast-reference-manual/src/TomcatSessionReplication.md

 ***Sample Code:*** *Please see our <a href="https://github.com/hazelcast/hazelcast-code-samples/tree/master/hazelcast-integration/enterprise-session-replication" target="_blank">sample application</a> for Tomcat Based Web Session Replication.*
 <br></br>

-#### Overview
+#### Hazelcast Tomcat Features and Requirements

 Session Replication with Hazelcast Enterprise is a container specific module that enables session replication for JEE Web Applications without requiring changes to the application.

 ***Features***

-1. Seamless Tomcat 6, 7 & 8 integration (Tomcat 8 is supported for Hazelcast Enterprise 3.5 or higher.)
+- Seamless Tomcat 6, 7 & 8 integration.
+(Tomcat 8 is supported for Hazelcast Enterprise 3.5 or higher.)
-2. Support for sticky and non-sticky sessions
+- Support for sticky and non-sticky sessions.
-3. Tomcat failover
+- Tomcat failover.
-4. Deferred write for performance boost
+- Deferred write for performance boost.
 <br></br>

 ***Supported Containers***